 People exercise in gyms to get healthier since that’s the whole point.
-However, when your gym whether it is in your home or at a facility contains high levels of carbon dioxide, dust and formaldehyde, the air you’re breathing when working out may not be as healthy as you think.
-The good news is that we’ve reviewed these Best Air Purifiers for Home Gyms so you can breather cleaner air during your workouts.
+However, when your gym whether it is in your home or at a facility contains high levels of carbon dioxide, dust, and formaldehyde, the air you’re breathing when working out may not be as healthy as you think.
+The good news is that we’ve reviewed these Best Air Purifiers for Home Gyms so you can breathe cleaner air during your workouts.

 Air purifiers for gyms